Factors influencing moving costs from Detroit to Jersey Citytoggle

 When is the cheapest time to move from Detroit to Jersey City?

-Because most people are moving from Detroit to Jersey City in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Detroit to Jersey City in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.